-Nels and Lorrie Church are the parents of seven grown children and one grand-child.
+Nels and Lorrie Church are the parents of seven grown children and five grandchildren.
 They pastored for many years in Fairbanks, Alaska and Bend, Oregon.
 In 1996 they started REAP International Inc. At present they live over half of the year in the Philippines, but maintain their home base in Fairbanks, Alaska.
 They also spend much of their time travelling for speaking engagements in countries such as Russia, Costa Rica, Taiwan, Mexico and Indonesia.

 “It is our desire to encourage, strengthen, and impart vision to the church throughout the world.”

 In the mid 1980’s, Nels and Lorrie Church and their family were sent out from their church in Fairbanks, Alaska to Bend, Oregon to pioneer a new church.
 While there, their burden for other nations increased and God gave them John 4:34-35 and the name REAP.

 After seven years in Oregon, the Church family took a seven month sabbatical to the Philippines.
 Upon returning to the States, their desire to help developing nations only increased.